c9long/discord-fishing/README.md

 ## Installation
 1. Go to [Releases](https://github.com/c9long/discord-fishing/releases) and download the latest executable (version 1.0.2 or higher) from the assets.
 2. Run the downloaded `.exe` file.
-3. On first run, a GUI will appear to set your Discord server name and channel name (e.g., "Coruscant" and "bots").
+3. On first run, a GUI will appear to set your Discord server name, channel name, and channel ID.
 These are saved in `config.ini`.
+   - To get the Channel ID: Enable Developer Mode in Discord (Settings > Advanced), right-click the channel, and select 'Copy ID'.

 ## Usage
 - Launch the script/exe.
-- In the GUI, enter your server and channel, then click "Run Script".
+- In the GUI, enter your server name, channel name, and channel ID, then click "Run Script".
 - Switch to Discord and ensure you're in the specified channel.
 - Use the hotkeys below to control the bot.
+- Press `Esc` anytime to open the settings GUI and update configurations.

 ## Keyboard Shortcuts